- According to Holland “an obligation is a tie, whereby one person is bound to perform some act for the benefit of another”.

 - The official obligations: Public servants by virtue of their public obligations bound to help a member of the public.

 - According to SALMOND, there are four sources of obligations:-

 - An important source of obligation.

-- By contract, right and duties can be created between the parties.
+- By contract, rights and duties can be created between the parties.

-- For ex.
+- For example.
 Contract of sale x purchase.